Examples of grants

 We will consider any request that improves a hospital stay for a patient or makes it easier for them to cope with their illness at home.
 Examples include but are not limited to:

 Grants are routinely made to assist patients with travel costs so that they are able to attend their appointments at the hospital.
 Assistance can also be provided to help with the cost of travel for family members of inpatients.

+Grants are regularly provided for the purchase of furniture and white goods in the home to improve pateints’ wellbeing and quality of life.
 After rehousing, a grant was made to enable a seriously ill patient to obtain a bed, fridge/freezer and microwave; this has enabled the patient to return home.

 iPads or personal computers have been provided to patients who are long term inpatients, or will have limited mobility at home, so that they can use the internet and watch films.

 A grant has been made to a patient for the installation of a walk-in shower to replace a bath.

 Stair lifts are often provided for patients so that they can return home and continue to access upstairs rooms which maintains their quality of living.
 Once a request for a stair lift has been approved, we can arrange for the installation very quickly.

 Funds towards patients’ convalescence or spending quality time with family.
 We have enabled a patient to stay at The Grove Hotel in Bournemouth, which specifically cater for those suffering from life-threatening illnesses.
 Grants for patients to have special days out with family members are also considered often.

 Requests from members of staff seeking funding for training courses and conference attendance will be considered.